How To Get Your Cat To Actually USE Their Cat Bed February 25 2022, 17 Comments

 Make the Bed Appealing

 Lure your picky feline to the bed by sprinkling it with their favorite treats or a bit of fresh catnip.
-Catnip is a great way to trigger your cat's interest in something new and encourage them to play and roll around in the bed.
-And, as an added bonus - cats tend to curl up and take a nap after their catnip "high" ends, and they're more likely to choose the new bed!
+If your cat responds to it, catnip is a great way to trigger your cat's interest in something new and encourage them to play and roll around in the bed.
+And, as an added bonus - cats tend to curl up and take a nap after their catnip "high" ends, and they're more likely to choose the new bed.

 Many cats are also comforted by their own scent, as well as the scent of their owners.
 Try leaving an old T-shirt that you've worn in the bed, or a blanket that your cat is especially fond of cuddling up to.